Colors Animals See

 This is also true for a more familiar animal: the human.
 Two people may say they see a painted wall as a particular color, but do they see it the same way?
 The answer is not known at this point.

 It is true that we see more colors than some animals.
+Your pet dog and cat sees fewer colors and weaker.
+Their view of the world is made of pastel colors.
 However, some animals see colors we cannot.
 Spiders and many insects can see a type of light called ultraviolet that most humans cannot see.
 Other animals, like snakes, are able to see infrared light.
 You can use the chart below to explore what colors certain animals see and how they compare to human color vision.

 COMMON ANIMALS AND THE COLORS THEY CAN SEE